 - You can undo/redo your LFO edits as much as you like

-- Users get a choice of 40 waves presets, which can be used as a starting point
+- You get a choice of 40 wave presets, which can be used as a starting point

 - If you have finished modifying your wave, you have 9 slots to store it in

 - Stereo combined, and Balance 0/3/4.5/6dB panning modes to allow for deeper control

 - You can control the Wet/Dry level for every band

 - This plugin has a large display oscilloscope with a freeze function for precise readings

 - LFO modulation can be tempo-synced to match the project BPM